josethomazini/sublime-snippets-collection/README.md

 On Ubuntu...

-cd $HOME/.config/sublime-text-2/Packages/User/
+cd $HOME/.config/sublime-text-**3**/Packages/User/

 git clone git@github.com:JoseThomazini/sublime-snippets-collection.git

+Add this config in your Settings User json file:

+"auto_complete_selector": "source, text",

 Done!

-Just type the **çç_** symbol directly on your document, and a list of available snippets for your current syntax will be displayed for choosing.
+Just type the **scp_** symbol directly on your document, and a list of available snippets for your current syntax will be displayed for choosing.

-No more copy and pastes!!
+No more copy and paste!!

-No more copy and pastes!!
+No more copy and paste!!

-No more copy and pastes!!
+No more copy and paste!!

-No more copy and pastes!!
+No more copy and paste!!

-No more copy and pastes!!
+No more copy and paste!!

-No more copy and pastes!!
+No more copy and paste!!